benjamano/Zone-Laser-Scoreboard/README.md

 This is the actually cool bit, it does all the thinking, the doing and the breaking in this whole project.

 This file starts by defining a class "WebApp" which is used by the "UserInterf.py" to call and start the Web App.
-The first thing that happens is the __init__ function is called, this will start defining all the variabled that may be used, as well as initialise certain parts of the app.
+The first thing that happens is the ```__init__``` function is called, this will start defining all the variables that may be used, as well as initialise certain parts of the app.
 Firstly, it defines the App, using Flask.

 #### Variable Context: